Arucaden/Benkyou-/README.md

 # Benkyou-
- A game project for learning
+ A game project for learning and practicing game development